Postnuptial Agreements in Texas

 A postnuptial agreement can be a useful legal tool – especially for second marriages with children from prior marriages.
 As marriages evolve, they often become more and more financially complicated, and a postnuptial agreement can help sort out these complications.

 Do not think of a postnuptial agreement as a sign that your marriage is weak but as a symbol that you are both committed to attending to important financial details together.
-The dedicated divorce attorneys at The Law Office of Brett H. Pritchard in Killeen have the experience, skill, and knowledge to help you create a postnuptial agreement that works for you.
+The dedicated divorce attorneys at the Law Office of Brett H. Pritchard in Killeen have the experience, skill, and knowledge to help you create a postnuptial agreement that works for you.

 We are here to help.
-Contact us through our website or call (254) 220-4225 today!
+Contact us through our website or call us at (254) 781-4222 today!

 Categories: